joshbegley/nyt-latest/README.md

 **Cognition AI Buys Windsurf as A.I.
 Frenzy Escalates**\
-`The deal follows Googleâs $2.4 billion investment in Windsurf, an A.I. start-up, as companies race to gain technological talent and provide A.I. tools.`\
+`The deal follows Google’s $2.4 billion investment in Windsurf, an A.I. start-up, as companies race to gain technological talent and provide A.I. tools.`\
 https://nytimes.com/2025/07/14/technology/cognition-ai-windsurf.html

 **Tour de France stage 10: Ben Healy takes yellow jersey, Simon Yates victorious for re-energized Visma team**\